juss21/forum-advanced-features/README.md

 Docker image and container are deleted afterwards.

 # Good to know
-- All your account activity (Posts, comments, likes, dislikes) is under "Account" page.
+- All your account activity (Posts, comments, likes, dislikes) are under "Account" page.
 - All notifications from other users are under "Activity" page, you can go there by clicking the bell button on top right corner.
-- Notification will disappear once you click on it.
+- Notification will disappear once you go on the post it's from.